Bangladeshi cricket team in the West Indies in 2024–25: Squads

-On 11 November, captain Najmul Hossain Shanto was ruled out of the Test squad due to a groin injury, Shahadat Hossain named as his replacement, with Mehidy Hasan Miraz named as captain.
+On 11 November, captain Najmul Hossain Shanto was ruled out of the Test squad due to a groin injury, with Shahadat Hossain named as his replacement, and Mehidy Hasan Miraz announced as captain.
 On 15 December, Bangladesh added Nahid Rana to the T20I squad.
-On 18 December, Soumya Sarkar was ruled out of third the T20I due to finger injury.
+On 18 December, Soumya Sarkar was ruled out of the third T20I due to finger injury.

 On 5 December, West Indies added Marquino Mindley and Jediah Blades into the ODI squad as replacement for the injured Matthew Forde and Shamar Joseph.